-Table Name Base Ir formation Population Approach Why it was not possible for Jemena Group to provide actual information Steps Jemena Group Basis for the estimate, including Why the estimate represents the best estimate possible in the circumstances and has been arrived at on a reasonable basis.
-Reference Item Actual / Estimate Source took to locate actual information the methods, assumptions and inputs used Table 5.1 Weighted average prices No BoP Reference cells in the template Volume Estimate As Above This is due to the system limitations of PypIT as it was not built for this reporting purpose.
+Bá Base Information Steps Jemena Basis for the estimate, Why the estimate represents the Table Name Reference ltem Actual / Estimate Source Why it was not possible for Jemena Group to provide actual information Group took to locate actual information including the methods, assumptions and inputs used best estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Table 5.1 Weighted average prices No BoP Reference cells in the template Volume Estimate As Above This is due to the system limitations of PypIT as it was not built for this reporting purpose.
 Jemena Group is currently working towards developing a PypIT report that captures the relevant data for the WAP calculation.
-Jemena Group anticipates that these changes would be completed before the final report is required (30 April 2019) for the full year results.
+A planned completion date for these software changes has not been finalised.
 PypIT contains contract details (MDQ, tariff and terms), nominations, invoice amounts, pipeline schedules and actual deliveries for all our shippers and services.
 Currently there is no report in place in PypIT that provides the data in a way to be used to calculate the WAP.
-EGP is required to manually extract the relevant information to be used in the calculations and include/exclude components in the calculations based on the assumptions This is the best estimate given the information available from PypIT.
+EGP is required to manually extract the relevant information to be used in the calculations and include/exclude components in the This is the best estimate given the information available from PypIT.
 We are not aware of any alternative information available to us at this time.